c4arl0s/5Functions-ObjectiveC/README.md

 # Looking at the frames in the debugger

+You can use the debugger to browse the frames on the stack.

 # return

 When you return 0 to the system, you are saying “Everything went OK.”
 If you are terminating the program because something has gone wrong, you’ll return 1.